alangarxia/alangarxia/README.md

 - 👋 Hi, I’m @alangarxia
-- 👀 I’m interested in Web and Mobile Development.
+- 👀 I’m interested in Web and Mobile Development, also Tech and Science.
 - 🌱 I’m currently learning Javascript and studiying to become a System Analist.
 - 💞️ I’m looking to collaborate on any kind of project, i want to learn!
 - 📫 How to reach me : linkedin.com/in/alangarxia - alan.david.garcia.fuentes@gmail.com - @alan.garxia